pulp/pulp/docs/sphinx/rest-api/repo/groups/cud.rst

 Delete a Repository Group
 -------------------------

-Deleting a repository group does not affect the underlying repositories, it simply removes the group and its relationship to its repositories.
+Deleting a repository group does not affect the underlying repositories; it simply removes the group and its relationship to all repositories.

 | :method:`delete`
 | :path:`/v2/repo_groups/<group_id>/`